A

 Cooling off period

-This refers to the period of time after a contract has been signed, that you have to change your mind and cancel that contract, without loss or penalty.
-This is not always offered when purchasing financial products, and how long a cooling off period lasts depend on how and what you have bought.
-This should always be made clear to you at the time of purchase.
+This refers to the period of time after a contract has been signed during which you have the right to change your mind and cancel the contract, without loss or penalty.
+This is not always offered when purchasing financial products, and how long a cooling off period lasts depends on how and what you have bought.
+This should always be made clear to you at the time of your purchase.

 Credit

 This term can be used in different ways.
-It can refer to money being paid into your account, or if your account is 'in credit', that the balance in your account is positive rather than negative.
-It can also refer to a contractual agreement in which you as the borrower receive money to pay for goods or a service now and agree to repay the lender at a later date.
+It can refer to money being paid into your account, or if your account is 'in credit', i.e. the balance in your account is positive rather than negative.
+It can also refer to a contractual agreement in which you, as the borrower, receive money to pay for goods or a service now and agree to repay the lender at a later date.

 Credit card

-This is a plastic card issued by a financial company, which allows you to purchase goods or services on credit.
-The credit card issuer then sends a monthly bill to the holder of the credit card showing the minimum amount that needs to be paid back, and charges interest for the amount of time that the money remains outstanding.
+This is a plastic card, issued by a financial company, which allows you to purchase goods or services on credit.
+The credit card issuer then sends a monthly bill to the holder of the credit card showing the balance owed, and the minimum amount that needs to be paid back.
+Interest is charged for the amount of time that any money remains outstanding.
 You have to be 18 years old or over to apply for a credit card.

 Credit limit